loomnetwork/loom-sdk-documentation/docs/unity-sdk.md

 Smart contract methods that mutate state may return a value.
 The `helloworld` smart contract has a public `SetMsgEcho` method that will store a key/value and return the key/value it stored.
-Let's add another method to the `LoomSample` class to call `helloworld.SetMsgEcho`.
+Let's add another method to the `LoomQuickStartSample` class to call `helloworld.SetMsgEcho`.

 ```csharp
 async Task CallContractWithResult(Contract contract)